Executive Certificate GEOECONOMICS

 Persons working in various economic sectors, public servants, diplomats, employees of International Organisations, graduate students, and other interested individuals.

-Certificate of participation will be awarded by GIGS upon completion of the course.
+A Certificate in Geoeconomics can be obtained upon completion of the course.

-Mr. Gyula CSURGAI holds a Doctorate from the University of Geneva.
+Mr. Gyula CSURGAI, holds a Doctorate from the University of Geneva.
 He obtained Degrees in Political Science from the University of Concordia (Canada) and the University of Toulouse (France) and Postgraduate Diplomas in European Studies and Philosophy from the University of Geneva.
-Dr. Csurgai is founding Member and Director of the Geneva Institute of Geopolitical Studies (GIGS).
-Dr. Csurgai has been teaching Geopolitics, Geoeconomics and Economic Intelligence for over 20 years at different universities in Switzerland and at GIGS.
-He organized eight international geopolitical symposiums and directed the publications of their proceedings.
+He is founding Member and Director of the Geneva Institute of Geopolitical Studies.
+Dr. Csurgai has been teaching Geopolitics, Geoeconomics and Economic Intelligence for over 20 years at different universities in Switzerland and in other countries.
 He has participated in several international research projects and has provided expertise to a number of international organizations, governments and private corporations.
-Mr. Csurgai has been guest lecturer at numerous conferences and symposiums in Italy, Portugal, Germany, Hungary, France, Canada, United States, Brazil and Curacao.
-He collaborates as well with several think tanks in the fields of strategy, security, geopolitics and geoeconomics.
-He published several books and articles in geopolitics, geoeconomics and economic intelligence.
-His most recent publications are: Geoeoconomic Strategies and Economic Intelligence in Advances in Geoeconomics, Ed.
+Dr. Csurgai published several books and articles in geopolitics, geoeconomics and economic intelligence.
+His recent publications are: Geoeoconomic Strategies and Economic Intelligence in Advances in Geoeconomics, Ed.
 J.M.
-Munoz, Routledge, 2017 and Geopolitical Analysis: A Multidimensional Approach to Analyze Power Rivalries in International Relations, in press.
+Munoz, Routledge, 2017 and Geopolitical Analysis Multidimensional Approach to Analyze Power Rivalries in International Relations, in press.

-Mr. Laris GAISER graduated in Public Comparative Law at University of Verona, and obtained his Master at the Italian Institute for International Political Studies of Milano.
-He holds a Doctorate in Economic Intelligence from the University Guglielmo Marconi of Rome.
-Dr. Gaiser has been lecturing on Economic Intelligence, International Relations and Security at different universities in Slovenia, Italy and a considerable number of other countries.
-Dr. Gaiser was former Vice President of the Euro Mediterranean University – EMUNI and worked as strategic advisor of the Slovenian Minister of Foreign Affairs.
-At present, he is Associate Professor of Security Studies at the Department of Government and European Studies of the University “Nova Univerza” in Slovenia.
-Dr. Gaiser is a Senior Fellow as well at the Center for the Study of Global Issues at University of Georgia (USA), visiting lecturer at the Diplomatic Academy of Vienna and member of the Italian Team for Security, Terrorist Issues and Managing Emergencies at Catholic University of Milano.
-Dr. Gaiser is author of several publications in the field of economic intelligence, security and geoeconomics.
-His most recent book is: Economic Intelligence and World Governance – Reinventing States for a New World Order (Il Cerchio, San Marino, 2016)
+Mr. Laris GAISER, graduated in Public Comparative Law at University of Verona, and obtained his Master at the Italian Institute for International Political Studies of Milano.
+He holds a Doctorate on Economic Intelligence from the University Guglielmo Marconi of Rome.
+Dr. Laris Gaiser is a Senior Fellow at The Center for the Study of Global Issues at University of Georgia (USA), visiting lecturer at Diplomatic Academy of Vienna and member of the Italian Team for Security, Terrorist Issues and Managing Emergencies at Catholic University of Milano.
+He teaches Economic Intelligence, International Relations and various other courses related to security and economic strategies.
+Dr. Laris Gaiser was former Vice President of the Euro Mediterranean University – EMUNI and worked as strategic advisor of the Slovenian Minister of Foreign Affairs.
+He is author of several publications including the book Economic Intelligence and World Governance – Reinventing States for a New World Order (Il Cerchio, San Marino, 2016).